Distinguished Professor Emeritus

-David A. Rochefort’s visiting appointments have included research and/or teaching positions at the University of Montreal, University of Toronto, Brown University, and Smith College.
+Professor Rochefort’s visiting appointments have included research and/or teaching positions at the University of Montreal, University of Toronto, Brown University, and Smith College.
 He also completed an NIMH postdoctoral fellowship in the Rutgers-Princeton Program in Mental Health Research.
-Rochefort’s books include Mental Health And Social Policy, 6th edition, with David Mechanic and Donna McAlpine (2013); Foreign Remedies: What the Experience of Other Nations Can Tell Us About Next Steps In Reforming U.S. Health Care, with Kevin P. Donnelly (2012); and From Poorhouses To Homelessness: Policy Analysis And Mental Health Care, 2nd edition (1997), among other titles in social policy.
-Within public policy analysis, his edited volume with Roger W. Cobb, The Politics of Problem Definition (1994), is a commonly cited work.
+His books include Mental Health and Social Policy, 6th edition, with David Mechanic and Donna McAlpine (2013); Foreign Remedies, with Kevin P. Donnelly (2012); and From Poorhouses To Homelessness: Policy Analysis and Mental Health Care, 2nd edition (1997), among other titles.
+His edited volume with Roger W. Cobb, The Politics of Problem Definition (1994), is a frequently cited work.
+Rochefort’s latest book, System from Hell: Problem Definition and the Literary Portrayal of Failure in Our Social Institutions and Public Policy, is under contract with SUNY Press.

-Rochefort’s activities as a policy consultant have involved collaboration with such groups as The Rockefeller Foundation (SUNY), The Brookings Institution, Massachusetts Health Policy Forum, Human Services Research Institute, Brown University Department of Community Medicine, Rhode Island Department of Health, New Jersey Department of Human Services – Office of Policy and Program Evaluation, Expert Reviewer for the U.S. Congress – Office of Technology Assessment, and The Romanow Commission for the Future of Health Care in Canada.
+In his role as a policy consultant, Rochefort has collaborated with groups such as The Rockefeller Institute of Government, The Brookings Institution, Massachusetts Health Policy Forum, Human Services Research Institute, and The Romanow Commission for the Future of Health Care in Canada.
 From 1993 to 2000, Rochefort served as Vice-President for Public Policy, then President, of the Mental Health Association of Rhode Island.

 - Portz Award, Northeastern University, Recognition for Outstanding Contributions to the Northeastern University Honors Program (2014)